hashicorp/terraform-provider-google/website/docs/r/sql_user.html.markdown

 - - -

 * `host` - (Optional) The host the user can connect from.
-This is only supported for first generation SQL instance.
-Don't set this field for second generation SQL instance.
+This is only supported for first generation SQL instances.
+Don't set this field for second generation SQL instances.
 Can be an IP address.
 Changing this forces a new resource to be created.

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.